geerlingguy/ansible-vagrant-examples/gogs/README.md

 (Where `gogs`) is the hostname you have configured in the `Vagrantfile`).

-After that is configured, you could visit http://gogs:3000/install in a browser, and you'll see the Gogs installation page.
-Nice!
+After that is configured, you could visit `http://gogs:3000/install` in a browser, and you'll see the Gogs installation page.
+The MySQL root user account's password (configured in `provisioning/vars/main.yml`) is `root`.

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.